 What are Distribution Boards?

 They are the most important component in the infrastructure of any building/apartment complex/house.
-Distribution box is what it means; it distributes the electricity in a building.
+The distribution box is what it means; it distributes the electricity in a building.

-It is an assemblage of one or more fuses and circuit breakers, which distribute electricity to final circuits or other distribution boards.
-To ensure the optimal performance of every device, it is necessary to maintain a proper power distribution as well as for home and appliance safety, DB box is imperative.
+It is an assemblage of one or more fuses and circuit breakers, which distribute electricity to final circuits or other distribution boxes.
+To ensure the optimal performance of every device, it is necessary to maintain a proper power distribution board as well as for home and appliance safety, a DB box is imperative.

-There are broadly two categories of Distribution Boards-
+There are broadly two categories of Distribution Box-

 Double Door Boards- these are heftier and are mostly used in industries and have more number of connections than the former.